ke8ctn/SigMF/sigmf-spec.md

 Capture Segment Objects are composed of key/value pairs.

-Each Capture Segment Object must contain a `core:sample_start` key/value pair, which indicates the first index at which the rest of the Segment's key/value pairs apply.
-The fields that are described within a Capture Segment are scoped to that Segment only and must be declared again if they are valid in subsequent Segments.
+Each Capture Segment Object MUST contain a `core:sample_start` key/value pair, which indicates the first index at which the rest of the Segment's key/value pairs apply.
+The fields that are described within a Capture Segment are scoped to that Segment only and MUST be declared again if they are valid in subsequent Segments.

-The following names are specified in the Core namespace and should be used in Capture Segment Objects:
+The following names are specified in the Core namespace for used in Capture Segment Objects:

 | name           | required | type   | description                                                                                                       |
 | -------------- | -------- | ------ | ----------------------------------------------------------------------------------------------------------------- |